Meeco/docs/information/Keys.md

 * Why are (encryption) keys important in this industry?

-Meeco’s encryption key management service enables users to generate, manage and deploy keys to encrypt and protect data at rest, in transit and when exchanged.
-Our data and key architecture is designed for non-correlation, with all attributes encrypted with a Universally Unique Identifier (UUID).
-Provisioning UUIDs provides the foundation for Web3 applications where business rules and value drivers can be aligned to single identifiers.
+The key management service enables users to store and retrieve keys used to encrypt and sign data and other keys at rest, in transit and when exchanged.
+Cryptographic keys are an essential primitive used in operations such as, encrypting personal data, controlling a DID or signing a Verifiable Credential, to name a few.

+As a rule of thumb, ALL encryption and signing happens on the client side and keys are _never_ visible to the platform.
+Therefore, users can choose to use this component or bring their own (existing) key management solution.

 ## Overview